DFKI-NLP/eventx/README.md

 ```
 ./scripts/train_eventx_snorkel.sh data/training_run_1
 ```

-In order to recreate the models in our main experiments, you need to run [random_repeats.sh](scripts/random_repeats.sh) with
+In order to recreate the models in our main experiments, you need to run [random_repeats.sh](scripts/random_repeats.sh).

 For our other experiments, you need to run [increasing_train_data.sh](scripts/increasing_train_data.sh) (Increasing Daystream training data) and
 [mlv_run.sh](scripts/mlv_run.sh) (Majority Label Voter).

+For convenience we provide the trained event extraction model for the setup with the merged training set (manual annotation + annotation with the Snorkel approach):  [https://cloud.dfki.de/owncloud/index.php/s/EnHA2zgJS8PWdLq](https://cloud.dfki.de/owncloud/index.php/s/EnHA2zgJS8PWdLq)